-I Find That Offensive: The Four Most Offensive Words in the English Language
+I Find That Offensive: The Four Most Dangerous Words in the English Language

 Words are powerful ... words can hurt ... words have consequences; and in this modern world of mass communication with the internet and social media, we find ourselves living under a constant blitz of words and messages from around the world.
 Fewer free speech restrictions combined with an ability to propagate any thought to the entire planet often leaves one feeling overwhelmed.
 We hear leaders from across the globe on news sites and average citizens espouse their beliefs through Facebook and Twitter.